XpiritBV/ContainerWorkshop2018Docs/Lab1-GettingStarted.md

 If all is correct, the Kubernetes dashboard should be launched from your default browser.

-This does not incur any costs other than your Azure resource consumption and should be fit easily within your Azure trial.
+This does not incur any costs other than your Azure resource consumption and should be fit easily within your Azure trial subscription credits.

 ## Wrapup
 You have prepared your laptop and cloud environment to be ready for the next labs.
 Any issues you may have, can probably be resolved during the labs.
 Ask your fellow attendees or the proctor to help you, if you cannot solve the issues.